Zsoltrapolti/Java-Tech_Treck/README.md

 **<img width="309" height="224" alt="image" src="https://github.com/user-attachments/assets/9ba93b83-3e66-4e5f-8744-9ffd01a1f776" />

+## API Documentation
 The application exposes a RESTful API, documented via OpenAPI/Swagger, which allows standardized interaction with the PostgreSQL database.
 The API is structured into several domain controllers for managing the Krumpi workflow:
-1. Authentication & Account Management
+1.Authentication & Account Management

     POST /api/auth/register: Registers a new user in the system.